 Trainees have a choice of either a Bristol or a South West-based training contract.
 The Bristol office does a lot of technology work, such as data security when developing a new app or advising on venture capital investment from Silicon Valley.
 The firm has worked on several innovative renewable energy projects, and private client work also features strongly.
 Ashfords has specialist teams in sports law, aviation and intellectual property as well as commercial/corporate, real estate and infrastructure, employment, litigation, family and media and technology.
 International clients are advised through a network of independent law firms.

-Mini-gripes are that the training is “inconsistent” and differs “hugely between seats”.
+Mini-gripes are that the training can sometimes be “inconsistent” and differ “hugely between seats”.
 Regardless, rookies tell us there’s a mix of department-specific and general practice training sessions supplemented by a professional skills course and occasional external speakers giving in-depth talks.
+“Helpful” team training sessions continued over Skype in the wake of COVID-19.
 Further, approachable colleagues who “are all very knowledgeable and experienced” make for a supportive atmosphere and “partners really take the time to go through work with you and explain concepts”.

 The quality of work is high, with “challenging work from day one”.
 Involvement varies between “associate level” and “scanning and filing”, and you can expect to get involved in complex matters.
 You may have unsupervised meetings with clients towards the end of your training contract.
 Overall, the firm provides “a good range of experience, a high level of responsibility for light matters and a high degree of involvement in heavy matters”.